nginxinc/nginx-wiki/source/contributing/writing_docs.rst

      return 0;
    }

-There is also syntax highlighting for Nginx configuration files, here is an example of this with line numbers:
+You can also use syntax highlighting in NGINX configuration files, as in this example with line numbers:

 .. code-block:: rst

    .. code-block:: nginx
       :linenos: